Thank you for your support for our book fair! We raised almost $3000 for our library!

-So far in January, we have practiced coding using Scratch; and we made booktalk videos about our favorite books using Flipgrid.
+In January, we practiced coding using Scratch; and we made booktalk videos about our favorite books using Flipgrid.
 I introduced students to the author, Marie Maranda Cruz and her starred book, Everlasting Nora.
 I feel so fortunate that we have the opportunity to be penpals with her this semester.
 Her book takes place in the Philippines in the North Cemetery.
 Visit her website for videos and articles about it.
 We also learned about award-winning books like Caldecott & Newberry award winners (in celebration of the 2019 awards - See them all here).
 We watched videos/book trailers for books in our new book fair (1st middle school book fair) and recent releases.

 Recent online articles of interest: